-New report, published in Endocrinology, implicates the activity of the sympathetic nervous system (SNS) and its β2-adrenoceptor signaling pathway in sustaining at low levels the production of the pro-inflammatory cytokine tumor necrosis factor (TNF)-α in macrophages of lean mice.
+New report, published in Endocrinology, indicates that the sympathetic nerves keep up an anti-anflammatory state in the fat tissue.
+More specifically, the activity of the sympathetic nervous system (SNS) and its β2-adrenoceptor signaling pathway sustain low levels of the production of the pro-inflammatory cytokine tumor necrosis factor (TNF)-α in macrophages of lean mice.

 Pro-inflammatory macrophages play a key role in the pathogenesis of the systemic low-grade chronic inflammation, associated with obesity and insulin resistance (Angela Castoldi et al., Front Immunol, 2016, 6:637).